Signs, Games & Messages

 Violist Roeland Jagers formulated his ideas and experience in the chamber music genre in the concise handbook “Signs, Games & Messages” which you can read below.Download PDF

-Rubens Consort Chamber Music Lab 2019
+Rubens Consort Chamber Music Lab 2021

-The Chamber Music Lab is a unique chamber music experience designed for up to three young professionals: a concert tour with members of the Rubens Consort, paired with coachings about teaching and stage presence.
+The Rubens Consort Chamber Music Lab is a unique chamber music experience designed for up to three young professionals: a concert tour with members of the Rubens Consort, paired with coachings about teaching and stage presence.
 This project succeeds the Rubens Quartet Prize (annually since 2009), just as the Rubens Consort is a new configuration of the former Rubens Quartet (2000-2016).

 The Consort wishes to involve Dutch people of all ages in the genre of chamber music by deepening their experience with this special form.
 In addition to working with young professionals, we also love to bring younger children in contact with chamber music, and of course to share the result of our work with larger audiences by performing in concert.
-The collaboration with the Prinses Christina Concours has been a worthy part of our season for the past 11 years!
+This collaboration has been a worthy part of our season for the past 13 years!

 We look back on previous editions of the Chamber Music Lab with pride and satisfaction.
 All target groups, ranging from our concert audiences to the Prinses Christina Concours laureates to the young musicians of the Kindersymfonie, were engaged in an active and inspiring way to become better acquainted with the genre of chamber music.
 The artistic development of the young professionals, which we were able to hear and see firsthand, was impressive.
 For us this metamorphosis proves the importance of the Chamber Music Lab, and it is an inspiring stimulus to continue this project in future concert seasons.
-We are very much looking forward to working with the young laureates in the spring of 2019!
+We are very much looking forward to working with the young laureates in the spring of 2021!